stacy6v6/npm-exercise-3/README.md

 • **index.js** - file that contains the main parser program.

+• **package.json and package-lock.json** - npm files and dependencies.

 • **README.md** - the current file that you are in which contains information about the repository files and how to use them.